ajxa/TREDD/README.md

 <br/>

+# Proof of Concept Data Dictionary
+The unpack_functions folder contains code used as part of the proof of concept project to move the data dictionaries into the Secure Data Environment (SDE).

 ### Adding drop-down hyperlinks

 Once the data dictionary has been generated, the following steps need to be completed to ensure the home tab drop-down hyperlinks work as intended: